 More extensive surgery may be needed if you have an older ligament or tendon injury.
-Injured tissue stiffens and deteriorates over time.
-It usually can't be repaired and must be replaced.
-The options include substituting a tendon for a ligament or rebuilding the joint.
+Injured tissue stiffens and deteriorates over time, and may need to be replaced.
+Options include substituting a tendon for a ligament or rebuilding the joint.

 After surgery your wrist and forearm will be in a cast for about six weeks.
 Mayo Clinic specialists will show you exercises to increase your wrist's range of motion.
 You may need occupational therapy.
-You can expect your wrist to recover its full strength within a few months.
+You can expect your wrist to recover its full strength within three to six months.

 June 06, 2015